 Another word for lawlessness is antinomianism.
 What’s that?
 It is the rejection of the need to obey God’s Law.
 Think of the 10 Commandments.
 Are they optional for a Christian?
 When professing Christians say that obedience to God is not necessary then we must wonder if they have really read the Bible or if they really know God at all.

-21 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
-22 On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
-23 And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.’
-(Matthew 7:21-23 ESV)
+21 “Not everyone who says to Me, ‘Lord, Lord,’ will enter the kingdom of heaven, but he who does the will of My Father who is in heaven will enter.
+22 Many will say to Me on that day, ‘Lord, Lord, did we not prophesy in Your name, and in Your name cast out demons, and in Your name perform many miracles?’
+23 And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness.’
+Matthew 7:21-23 (NASB)

 To Jesus, lawlessness is a big deal.
 Those who profess to know him, but do not, are those who are workers of lawlessness.
 In the Book of Revelation, our Lord, in his letters to the seven churches, mentions a group called the Nicolaitans.

-6 Yet this you have: you hate the works of the Nicolaitans, which I also hate.
-(Revelation 2:6 ESV)
+6 Yet this you do have, that you hate the deeds of the Nicolaitans, which I also hate.
+Revelation 2:6 (NASB)

-15 So also you have some who hold the teaching of the Nicolaitans.
-16 Therefore repent.
-If not, I will come to you soon and war against them with the sword of my mouth.
-(Revelation 2:15-16 ESV)
+15 So you also have some who in the same way hold the teaching of the Nicolaitans.
+16 Therefore repent; or else I am coming to you quickly, and I will make war against them with the sword of My mouth.
+Revelation 2:15-16 (NASB)